BadgerBadgerBadgerBadger/BadgerBadgerBadgerBadger.github.io/_posts/code-craftsmanship/2016-12-01-letter-casing-in-names-of-imported-nodejs-modules.md

 *Disclaimer: This isn't a tutorial, guide, or holy writ.
 This is just how I do things and I'd like to share why it makes sense to me.
 If it resonates with you, follow it.
 If it doesn't, follow whatever makes sense to you and your team.*

 Styleguides are something I take very seriously.
-To me, a programmer who has great style, writes clean, readable code is worth a lot more than someone who's just clever with algorithms.
-Cleaner code results in better collaboration within teams and better maintenance of code going forward.
+To me a programmer who has great style and writes clean, readable code is worth a lot more than someone who's just clever with algorithms.
+Cleaner code results in better collaboration within teams and better maintenance of the project going forward.

-One of the things every good styleguide has is a sensible naming convention.
-This can mean both naming conventions for variables and functions, on a very broad level and on a more subtle level things such as the letter casing of imported modules.
+Now one of the things every good styleguide has is a sensible naming convention.
+This can mean both conventions for variables and functions on a very broad level, as well as a subtler level- things such as the letter casing of imported modules.

 > Yes, I wrote an entire post about how I case the names of my modules.

 I follow a very specific naming convention for when I import modules in NodeJS.
-They differ for on-site modules and vendor modules but for each, the rules are [mostly] consistent.
+Though they differ for on-site modules and vendor modules, for each, the rules are [mostly] consistent.

 Here's what I do and why I do it.

 Project Modules
 ---------------

-These are the modules you write yourself as part of your own project.
+These are the modules you write as part of your own project.
 I won't go into how you should structure your source files or name them: that's beyond the scope of this article.
-But let's talk about how you can name them once imported.
+But let's talk about how you can name them once imported into another module.

 Previously, I used to be of the *name everything in camelCase* camp.
 I literally used to name everything in camelCase without any thought to context or suitability.
 Why?
 Because everyone else did it, so why not?

-After I joined the company I'm working at (as of this writing), I was introduced to a new styleguide, one of the rules of which was: **Use uppercase variable names for imported modules.** I went along with it coz I did not see a reason not to.
+After I joined the company I'm working at as of this writing, I was introduced to a new styleguide, one of the rules of which was: **Use uppercase variable names for imported modules.** I went along with it coz I did not see a reason not to.
 It's actually one of the conventions picked up from the [Hapi styleguide](http://hapijs.com/styleguide).

 Now the Hapi styleguide honestly sucks.
 Not because any of the conventions are wrong: I'm not sure if conventions, by their very definition, *can* be wrong ([correct me if I'm wrong on this point](mailto:shuvophoenix@gmail.com)).
-Conventions just *are*.
+Conventions are conventions.
+They just *are*.

-I'm thinking of writing a whole other post to talk about why I dislike Hapi's styleguide.
+> I'm thinking of writing a whole other post to talk about why I dislike Hapi's styleguide.

 After thinking about it for a while I realized how PascalCased names can be advantageous in certain situations.

-In Java, with its concepts of classes, interfaces etc. A class or interface would be PascalCased to indicate that it's not an instance but a class.
-Its functions would be static without an object context.
+In Java, with its concept of classes and interfaces, a class or interface would be PascalCased to indicate that it's not an instance but a class.
+Its functions would be static i.e. without an object context.
 Instantiated objects would be camelCased and have non-static methods.

-Javascript, though object-oriented, does not have classes or interfaces.
-It's inheritance is based on [prototypes](http://javascriptissexy.com/javascript-prototype-in-plain-detailed-language/).
-Moreover the *object* in Javascript can also be used (and is extensively used) as a dictionary type in other languages.
-It's quite a versatile little thing.
+Javascript, though object-oriented, does not have classes or interfaces; its inheritance is based on [prototypes](http://javascriptissexy.com/javascript-prototype-in-plain-detailed-language/).
+Moreover the *object* in Javascript can also be used (and *is* extensively used) as what would be a dictionary type in other languages.

-Now, what's the advantage of naming modules required from within your own project in PascalCase?
+Now, what's the advantage of naming modules `required` from within your own project in PascalCase?
 You can immediately differentiate between those that are instances vs. those that are just plain objects.

-When a module is imported as such:
+Consider a module imported like this:

 ```javascript
 const MyModule = require('path/to/my_module')
 ```

-Most likely it will be composed of functions that should be used as-is without a `this` context attached to them.
-Those functions are just functions and not methods i.e. they don't have any object they are bound to.
+Most likely it will be composed of functions that should be used as-is, without a `this` context attached to them.
+Those functions are just functions and not *methods* i.e. they don't have an *object* they are bound to.
 You can freely pass these around without any issues.

 On the other hand, when you have a module that exposes an object instantiated from a  *class* (I know I said Javascript doesn't have classes, and it doesn't; read [this](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Classes) for clarity), or a [constructor function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/constructor), you expose it as such.